simnalamburt/arc311/Lab4/README.md

 	```

-8. Open a new query tab and paste the following to aggregate all the REJECT action.
+8. Open a new query tab and paste the following to aggregate all the REJECT actions.

 	```sql
 	SELECT sourceaddress, count(*) cnt